djgish485/ballistic-ai/README.md

 **Tips button** contains helpful prompts for debugging and problem solving.

-Manage context size in large projects by editing context settings to only include relevant paths.
+Manage context size in large projects by using Dynamic Context.

 Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.